SumathiBaskar/NFT_Rinkeby/README.md

 Create a .env file and add the test net app URL and private key

-Change the <<Network>> section to reflect the test net environment variables in 'Hardhat.config.js' file
+Change the 'Network' section to reflect the test net environment variables in 'Hardhat.config.js' file

-Open another terminal and Run npx hardhat run scripts/deploy.js --network <<Network name>>
+Open another terminal and Run npx hardhat run scripts/deploy.js --network Network name